Connecticut Legal Online Gambling For 2020

 Are Casinos Legal in Connecticut?

-The state offers two land-based tribal-owned casinos and several other commercial owned casinos.
+The state offers two land-based tribal-owned casinos with another tribal venue currently under planning and construction.
 Tribal casinos are permitted to offer Class III gaming such as slots, table games, electronic machines, and electronic table games.
-The minimum gambling age for the below mentioned land-based CT casinos is 21:
+The minimum gambling age for the land-based CT casinos is 21:

 - Mohegan Sun